 We’ve all been there.
 You’re rushing to make the final changes on a post before publishing, and the WordPress dashboard is desperately trying to get your attention about all the plugin updates available.
-Surely you have backups of the site somewhere.
-It’s safe to just quickly upgrade those and be on your way, right?
+Surely you have backups of your site somewhere; it’s safe to just quickly upgrade those and be on your way, right?

 Or maybe WordPress has released a new version.
-You go to the Updates section, and are hit with that nagging backup warning.
+You go to the Updates section, where you’re hit with that nagging backup warning.
 You’ve never had a problem before.
 Taking time to figure out how to do a backup isn’t really necessary, is it?

 Yes.
 Yes, it is.

-Not only can it save you hours of heartache and frustration, but it may be the only thing keeping you from losing the years of posts, pages, and comments you’ve spent years building.
-Thankfully, there are quick, free, and painless ways to grab a one-time backup of your site before performing a WordPress or plugin update.
+Not only can it save you hours of heartache and frustration, but it may be the only thing keeping you from losing all of the posts, pages, and comments you’ve spent years building.
+Thankfully, there are quick, free, and painless ways to grab backup your site.
 This post shows you how to do just that!

 Plugin Pick: UpdraftPlus

-Here at AGhosted, our plugin of choice for backups is UpdraftPlus.
-In our experience, it’s easy to see why they claim to be, “the world’s highest rated and most installed WordPress backup plugin.”
+Here at Agathon, our plugin of choice for backups is UpdraftPlus.
+In our experience, it’s easy to see why this plugin claims to be “the world’s highest rated and most installed WordPress backup plugin.”

-UpdraftPlus is simple to use, and seamlessly integrates with more than a dozen remote storage services (think DropBox, Google Drive, FTP, Amazon AWS, etc.).
-UpdraftPlus has a free version with numerous features, and also offers a paid premium service for additional automation and full-scaled capabilities that can make your WordPress administration that much easier.
+UpdraftPlus is simple to use and seamlessly integrates with more than a dozen remote storage services (think Dropbox, Google Drive, FTP, Amazon AWS, etc.).
+The free version of UpdraftPlus offers scheduled and one-time backups and easy restores.
+As with most plugins, they also offer a paid premium version with incremental backups, database encryption, advanced reporting, and expert support.

 Once installed, you can perform backups and access all of its settings under Settings → UpdraftPlus Backups.

-While it is optional, configuring a remote location to store your backup is a convenient option providing a few nice benefits.
-Rather than storing your backup files on your web server or needing to download them to your desktop, this will use any number of file storage services where you likely already have an account (e.g., Dropbox).
-This avoids using your current Internet connection (e.g., if it’s slow), and ensures you have a full copy of your site somewhere other than on your server–always a good fail safe.
+While it’s optional, using a remote location to store your backup is both convenient and beneficial.
+Rather than storing your backup files on your web server or needing to download them to your desktop, remote backups are stored with a file storage service.
+(Chances are you already have an account with one of these services, e.g., Dropbox or Google Drive.)
+This means the backup isn’t relying on your current Internet connection and also ensures you have a full copy of your site somewhere other than on your server, which is always a good fail safe.

-- Under the Current Status tab, press the Backup Now button.
+1. Under the Backup / Restore tab, press the Backup Now button.

 The backup will start immediately, and a progress bar will appear showing the current status.
-Once complete, press the Existing Backups tab and confirm your new backup file is listed.
+Once complete, scroll down to the Existing Backups section and confirm your new backup file is listed.

 That’s it!
 You can now have peace of mind when performing any plugin or WordPress updates, knowing you have a full copy of your website should anything ever go wrong.

-To see how UpdraftPlus looks in action, they offer a number of helpful screenshots on their site.
-That gives you a sense for the basic features and how simple the interface is to use.
+Curious how UpdraftPlus looks in action?
+See these helpful screenshots on their site, which give you a sense for the basic features and how simple the interface is to use.

-While you hope to never need a backup, there are times when things go wrong and you need to restore your site.
-If you find yourself in such a situation, go to Settings → UpdraftPlus Backups.
-Press the blue Restore button.
+Hopefully you never need a backup, but there are times when things go wrong and you need to restore your site.
+If you find yourself in such a situation, go to Settings → UpdraftPlus Backups and scroll down to the Existing Backups.
+Find the one you want to use and click the blue Restore button.

 UpdraftPlus will walk you through choosing which portions of the site you want to restore (e.g., Plugins, Themes, Database), verify it can access the most recent backup, and then confirm you want to restore.
 At that point you simply wait for the Restore successful! confirmation!